About Gooding & Company

-Gooding & Company is recognized throughout the world as the leading automotive auction house, specializing in the finest antique, classic, sports, racing, and supercars worldwide.
-Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of offering vehicles from prestigious collections, as well as family heirlooms and exciting recent discoveries.
+Gooding & Company is globally recognized as the leading automotive auction house specializing in the finest antique, classic, sports, and racing cars.
+Built upon the pillars of presenting top-echelon consignments and operating with integrity and openness, Gooding & Company appreciates the privilege of presenting distinguished vehicles from prestigious collections, as well as family heirlooms and highly-desirable pieces of automobilia.

-“We continue to see a strong demand for genuine, no-excuse cars that combine all the attributes of rarity, performance, historical significance and provenance,” says David Gooding, the company’s Founder and President.
+“We continue to see a strong demand for genuine cars that combine all the attributes of rarity, performance, historical significance, and provenance,” says David Gooding, the company’s Founder and President.
 “In this market, we are observing a greater divide between good, better, and best, and clients are increasingly selective with their purchases.
-This is why we strive to offer only the best examples from a variety of categories of cars and the reason why we see new clients become returning clients after each auction event.”
+This is why we strive to offer only the finest examples from a variety of categories of cars, and the reason why we see new clients become returning clients after each auction event.”

-Gooding & Company’s auctions have become a destination for enthusiasts from around the globe, as a result of the company’s world-class presentation and vibrant atmosphere.
-"David Gooding and his team consistently offer automotive jewels in auctions that set the bar for the market,” stated Robert Ross of Robb Report.
-The auction house also attracts thousands of viewers who regularly tune in from over 60 nations to witness the auction events live via the Gooding & Company HD webcast.
+Gooding & Company’s auctions are a destination for enthusiasts from around the globe, a testament to the company’s world-class presentation and vibrant atmosphere.
+"David Gooding and his team consistently offer automotive jewels in auctions that set the bar for the market," states Robert Ross of Robb Report.
+The auction house also attracted thousands of viewers who tune in from over 100 nations to witness live events via the Gooding & Company livestream.

 In addition to conducting auctions, our team of experts offers a wide range of services, including private and estate sales, appraisals, and collection management.
-Gooding & Company orchestrates the private sales of many of the world’s finest rare and exotic automobiles.
-The company’s understanding of a collector’s motivation, along with access to an international pool of potential buyers, makes private transactions an easy and efficient experience.
+With live auctions impacted by the ongoing pandemic, Gooding & Company’s private sales have remained as prevalent and successful as ever.
+With an unmatched team of specialists who have decades of combined private brokerage experience, the auction house sets the standard for connecting sellers and buyers in discreet private transactions.
+The company’s understanding of a collector’s motivation, along with access to an international pool of potential buyers, makes discreet transactions an enjoyable and efficient experience.

-One of the company’s most significant private sales was of a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
-“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would enjoy and cherish it,” says David Gooding, the company’s Founder and President.
-“It’s not just the price that made us proud, but the fact that we found a new home for this car, and buyers and sellers were equally happy.
-Now the car is on display at the Petersen Automobile Museum in Los Angeles, where people have the chance to appreciate that it’s an absolutely magnificent piece of art.”
+One of the company’s most significant private sales ever was a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
+“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would be interested,” says David Gooding, the company’s Founder and President.
+“It’s not just the price that made us happy, but the fact that we found a new home for this car, and buyers and sellers felt satisfied.
+Now the car is on display at the Petersen Museum in Los Angeles, where people have the chance to appreciate its legacy as a work of art.”

-Over the years, Gooding & Company has auctioned more than $32 million in collector cars consigned to benefit charity.
-Highlights include a 2015 McLaren P1 sold in 2017 to endow a chair at the Rose-Hulman Institute of Technology, a 1953 Fiat 8V Supersonic sold to benefit St. Jude Children’s Hospital in 2013, Jay Leno’s personal 2012 Fiat 500 Prima Edizione offered to raise money for Fisher House Foundation, and Sheryl Crow’s 1959 Mercedes-Benz 190 SL presented in support of the Joplin Schools Recovery Fund.
+Over 17 years, Gooding & Company has auctioned more than $33 million in collector cars consigned to benefit charities.
+Highlights include a 2015 McLaren P1 sold in 2017 to endow a chair at the Rose-Hulman Institute of Technology, Jay Leno’s personal 2008 Dodge Challenger SRT8 benefitting the USO in 2015, a 2016 Ford Shelby GT350 offered by former President George W. Bush to benefit the George W. Bush Institute’s Military Service Initiative in 2015, a 1953 Fiat 8V Supersonic sold to benefit St. Jude Children’s Hospital in 2013, Jay Leno’s personal 2012 Fiat 500 Prima Edizione offered to raise money for Fisher House Foundation, and Sheryl Crow’s 1959 Mercedes-Benz 190 SL presented in support of the Joplin Schools Recovery Fund.

 Gooding & Company enjoys building relationships with customers, and our car specialists maintain a carefully cultivated network of contacts.
-Our Marketing Department delivers original content and promotion of the cars through a variety of marketing platforms.
-Our high-quality and thoughtfully designed catalogue production, advertising campaigns and social media presence attracts a global audience of passionate and loyal buyers.
+Our Marketing Department delivers original content and innovative promotion of the cars through a variety of online, digital and print platforms.
+Our high-quality catalogue production, advertising campaigns and social media presence, attracts a global audience of passionate buyers.

-The response from buyers and sellers has been gratifying, David Gooding says, and his business dovetails perfectly with his passion.
-“What I love is discovering the special cars, whether it’s a $50,000 car or a $15 million car, and really highlighting the characteristics of the cars and presenting them to our clients,” he says.
+The response from buyers and sellers has been gratifying, David Gooding says, and the business model has dovetailed perfectly with his passion for classic and collector automobiles.
+“What I love is discovering the special cars, whether it’s a $50,000 car or a $15 million car, and really accentuating the characteristics of the car and presenting them to our clients,” he says.
 “This is what we do.
-It’s what we know best and what we love.”
+It’s what we know and what we love doing.”